andis-sprinkis/swayscale/README.md

 ## Limitations

-All the scaled windows of an application are contained inside of a Sway instance window with the display scale applied.

-And so are the other application windows spawned from the application inside the Sway instance window.
+The scaled windows of an application are contained inside a Sway instance window with the display scale applied.
+So are the other application windows spawned from the said application.

 ## Requirements